-Cut another piece of masking tape about 2" long and about 1⁄2" wide.
+Cut another piece of masking tape about $2^{"}$ long and about $\frac{1}{2}^{"}$ wide.

 Carefully position the Hope RF module on the board so that its pads line up in the center of the top pads, the "half-moon" cutouts on the module should be centered on the pads on the board.
 With the masking tape that you just cut, lay it across the top to hold it in place on the board.
 Make sure that it's properly positioned, there are some small holes on the pads on the module, they should line up with similar holes on the board.
-You may find that using a few pieces of cut-off resistor leads helps, put one in each corner to line up the holes before you tape the module down.
+Use the cut-off leads from the LED in the upper-right and lower-left corner pads to position the RF module.